lupyuen/nuttx-star64/README.md

 Armbian looks simpler, since it uses a plain Linux Kernel Image File `Image`.
 (Instead of Yocto's complicated Flat Image Tree)

-Hence we will overwrite Armbian's `armbi_root/boot/Image` by the NuttX Kernel Image.
+Hence we'll overwrite Armbian's `armbi_root/boot/Image` by the NuttX Kernel Image.

+We'll compile NuttX Kernel to boot at `0x4400` `0000`.

+NuttX Kernel will begin with a RISC-V Linux Header.
+(See next section)

+We'll use a Temporary File for the Flattened Device Tree (FDT) since it's missing from Armbian.

 # Inside the Armbian Kernel Image